Skip to main content

 Anticipated Social Activities:

-• Study sessions for students to meet with your peers over coffee or lunch.
+• Study sessions for students to meet with their peers over coffee or lunch.

-• Destressing activities focused on mental health like Yoga, crafting and art hour and much more!
+• Destressing activities focused on mental health like Yoga, crafting, art hour, and much more!

 Program Expectations